linkedin/rest.li/docs/get_started.md

     ./gradlew exampleConfigDiscovery

-The D2 example server and client are started by:
+The D2 example server and client are started by this:

     ./gradlew startExampleD2Server
     ./gradlew startExampleD2Client